WhimsicalWill/AccessibleRL/DQN/README.md

 A batch of (s, a, r, s') transitions are sampled from the replay buffer uniformly.

-To update our `critic network` which predicts the future discounted rewards of taking each action in a given state (the Q-values), we calculate a target using the reward received at each transition plus the discounted Q-value of the best action in the next state.
+We update the `critic network` which predicts the future discounted rewards of taking each action in a given state (the `Q-values`).
+First, we calculate a `target` using the reward received at each transition plus the discounted `Q-value` of the `best action` in the next state, `s'`.
 If the next state was terminal, the target is just the reward.

 `target = reward + (1 - is_terminal) * gamma * max_a(Q(s', a))`